Bas de Gaay Fortman: Career after politics

-Before 1977 elections the younger Ria Beckers succeeded De Gaay Fortman.
-De Gaay Fortman became a member of the Senate.
-He kept this position until 1991.
+Before 1977 general election, the younger Ria Beckers succeeded De Gaay Fortman.
+De Gaay Fortman became a member of the Senate, where he would remain until 1991.
 During this entire period he was the party's leader in the Senate.
-After 1981 however his party was a one man's party.
-In 1989 his party, the PPR merged with the PSP, CPN and the EVP to become GroenLinks.
-De Gaay Fortman remained senator for this party.
+After 1981, however, his party was a one-man party.
+In 1989, his party, the PPR, merged with the Pacifist Socialist Party, the Communist Party of the Netherlands and the Evangelical People's Party to become GroenLinks.
+De Gaay Fortman remained Senator for this party.

-During this period De Gaay Fortman returned to his passion, science.
+During this period De Gaay Fortman returned to his passion, scholarship.
 He was professor of Political Economy at the Institute for Social Studies between 1977 and 2002.
 He also held many positions in the World of Development Cooperation: most importantly he was president of NOVIB, the Dutch branch of Oxfam, between 1977 and 1984.

-In 1990 he gave up his seat in the House of Representatives to become delegate for the Reformed Church at the Assembly of the World Council of Churches in Canberra.
-In 1990 he also founded Economists for Peace, with the late Jan Tinbergen.
+In 1990, he gave up his seat in the House of Representatives to become delegate for the Reformed Church at the Assembly of the World Council of Churches in Canberra.
+In 1990, he also founded Economists for Peace, with the late Jan Tinbergen.

 After 1991 Bas de Gaay Fortman has held numerous research positions: from 1991 to 1993 he was the director of research for the Institute for Social Studies.
 Here he taught Political Economy of Jurisprudence, Transition and Development.
-In 1992 he served as the chair of the Joint Steering Committee of the Netherlands Israeli Palestinian Research Programme (NIRP).
-From 1992 to 1998 he was a researcher in both the Research School for Development Studies (CERES) and the Netherlands Research School on Human Rights.
+In 1992, he served as the chair of the Joint Steering Committee of the Netherlands Israeli Palestinian Research Programme (NIRP).
+From 1992 to 1998, he was a researcher in both the Research School for Development Studies (CERES) and the Netherlands Research School on Human Rights.
 From 1992 to 1993 he was the chair of the Directorate of the CERES School of Excellence in which six Dutch universities participated.
 Since 2000 he has been the chair of the Working Programme Formation and Disintegration of States of CERES.